hhjfdkl/SailPoint-ID-Refresh-Plugin/README.md

 Omitted API endpoint as it was not needed by the rest of the team

 50 per 15 seconds by default

+The "Refresh marked" task is defined within SailPoint, so there was no need to make the .xml import